PDrifting/CBookDraft/book.markdown

   // You can access the members from the anonymous union as if they were base members of
   // the struct.
 If we named the union inside the struct, you would need to specify the
   // union name as in foo.unionName.chars to access those members inside the union.
 The
-  // anonymous union used in this way allows for better layout.
+  // anonymous union used in this way allows for a better layout.

   // foo.chars      - inside anonymous union
   // foo.shorts     - inside anonymous union